hasura/graphql-engine/server/documentation/tips.md

 `scripts/dev.sh mssql` will only be exposed to the machine it is run on.

-To change that and expose it to other machines as well, we need to edit `scripts/containers/mssql.sh` and change all instances of `127.0.0.1` to the external IP of the machine.
+To change that and expose it to other machines as well, we need to edit `scripts/containers/mssql.sh` and change the `MSSQL_HOST` variable to the external IP of the machine.